jamestpatmore/CodeQuiz/README.md

 ```

-or you can just use the deployment link:[Link text here]
+or you can just use the deployment link:[https://jamestpatmore.github.io/CodeQuiz/]

 ## Functionality